F4uzan/minibuild/README.md

 # Minibuild

 A tiny build script that compiles your ROM without hassle.

-Currently not working, don't use!
+*insert more placeholder text here*